yuriy-chumak/ol/examples/OpenGL/README.md

 (import (OpenGL 1.0))
 ```

-Or we can include required version in one line as
+Or we can include required version in one line as:
 ```scheme
 (import (lib gl 1.0))
 (gl:set-window-title "...")